 Having such yields is literally life-changing.
 In time, as families implement this method of farming and continue to apply it faithfully, they will not only be able to sustain their families but will have surplus left over to sell and this income can then be used to pay school fees, medical bills and to cover other needs.

 Our team on the ground is working extremely hard to train more farmers and to raise up trainers as well.
-Currently we have another 50 trainees learning Foundations for Farming and the previous group of trainees are about to plant again.
-They will be monitored and supported throughout the season to ensure that they have the skills needed to sustain themselves.
+As 2020 draws to a close, 200 farmers have now been trained in Foundations for Farming and are getting ever closer to sustaining themselves and their families.

-We are now seeking to find land, so that we can scale up the training and also provide families with plots so that they can grow food for their family.
+We are now in the process of trying to buy land so that we can scale up the training and also provide families with plots so that they can grow food for their family.
 From a plot just 16m x 39m a family can live for a year on the food they grow and will even have enough seed left over for the following season to plant again.
 Sustainability is no longer a dream.
 Food security is within reach.

 We truly believe that the changes that will come as a result of families implementing Foundations for Farming are not only life-changing for the those who directly benefit, but will impact whole communities.
 There is huge potential to even bring transformation on a much wider scale, across the nation, especially when you consider the knock-on impact on health, development, education and the economy.